 Class operation under delays: Students and faculty should go to the class that would begin at the stated delay time or the class that would have convened within 30 minutes of the stated delay time.
 For example, a two-hour delay means that classes that normally begin at 10:00 a.m. will begin on time.
 Classes that begin at 9:30 a.m. will begin at 10:00 a.m. and continue for the remaining period of that class.
 If a student determines they cannot travel to class safely by the stated delay time, they should notify their instructor of their absence.
 Determination of an excused or unexcused absence will be at the discretion of the instructor.
-If an instructor determining they cannot travel to class safely by the stated delay time may make alternative arrangements with their Program Chairs and/or Dean.
+If an instructor determining they cannot travel to class safely by the stated delay time may make alternative arrangements with their Program Chairs and/or Dean or delays through your student email.

-You will be notified about closings, cancellations, or delays through the Colleges Emergency Notification System.
 Information will also be presented on our web site, social media platforms, and local media outlets such as television and radio stations, local news outlets.